grabbytabby/musicnft/README.md

      Our customers to define the very best in the quality of the ui/ux.
-     That means the clearest Frequency crispest sound, and optimum interface, Too perform in thousands of entertainment, & communication port and starboarding recording Artist Stages
+     That means the clearest Frequency crispest sound, and optimum interface, To perform in thousands of entertainment, & communication port and starboarding recording Artist Stages